The Woodlands Estate Planning Attorney

 Once you have determined to move forward with your estate planning, you must inventory your assets.
 Don’t leave anything out!
 Take into account items with intrinsic value, such as property, vehicles, and fine collectibles, to Grandma’s diamond necklace or the hand-carved mirror that Great Grandpa Eddie made that’s been in the family for years.
 Once you begin taking an inventory of your assets, you’ll be surprised by what you come up with.

-The next step is to contact an estate planning The Michels Law Firm to discuss your estate planning needs.
+The next step is to contact an estate planning attorney in The Woodlands from The Michels Law Firm to discuss your estate planning needs.
 Legal documents are often needed for your plan to be put into action.
 We will partner with you to create a plan.

 Navigating the Myths: The Truth About Estate Planning at Any Age